This article was originally posted here but it’s a nice piece so we’ve re-published for your enjoyment!

 Sharing is caring

 Just as spending more time at home is one way to better appreciate the space you live in, inviting others to spend time there with you is another way to make the most it.
 Sharing your house with people you love will fill your home with memories and help you attach these positive feelings to the building itself.
-Dinner parties, DVD nights, and a weekend cuppa are all great ways to spend time at home with your friends and family, so don’t feel obliged to always go out when you want to socialise.
+Dinner parties, DVD nights, and a weekend cup of coffee are all great ways to spend time at home with your friends and family, so don’t feel obliged to always go out when you want to socialise.

 Home sweet home